LitLabs420/Labs-Ai/LITLABS_COMMAND_REFERENCE.md

 ---

-### Q: Can I use the bot without a LitLabs account?
+### Q: Can I use the bot without a Litree account?

 **A:** Yes!
 The bot works without an account.
-BUT: If you want your history saved + to upgrade your plan, you'll want to create an account at https://litlabs.com
+BUT: If you want your history saved + to upgrade your plan, you'll want to create an account at https://Litree.com

 ---